 We cover more background on waterless cosmetics in the introduction to our formulation for a solid cleansing bar.

 Make this @FormulaBotanica easy solid hair conditioner bar as a more sustainable haircare product.
-Our step-by-step formula is ideal for beginners. #naturalhairconditioner #solidshampoo #sustainablehaircare Click To Tweet
+This step-by-step formula is ideal for beginners. #naturalhairconditioner #solidshampoo #sustainablehaircare Click To Tweet

 Some background on hair conditioners